Sir-Teo/visualizing-grades/README.md

 ## Questions to Answer

 - What professor most likely to give A's
-- Do GPA inflation exist in UCSB
+- Do GPA inflation exist in UCSB?
+- What are the hardest courses/easiest courses?
+- The average gpa per major
+- How hard it is to get an A/ fail a course in a department?